The 20 Best Microphthalmia Doctors in Japan

 Hamamatsu, JP

-Hirotomo Saitsu practices in Hamamatsu, Japan.
+Hirotomo Saitsu practices practicing medicine in Hamamatsu, Japan.
 Saitsu is rated as a Distinguished expert by MediFind in the treatment of Microphthalmia.
-Their top areas of expertise are West Syndrome, Spasmus Nutans, Epilepsy, Pacemaker Implantation, and Deep Brain Stimulation.
+They are also highly rated in 94 other conditions, according to our data.
+Their clinical expertise encompasses West Syndrome, Spasmus Nutans, Infant Epilepsy with Migrant Focal Crisis, Pacemaker Implantation, and Deep Brain Stimulation.

 Advanced in Microphthalmia